iotaledger/iota.py/docs/tutorials.rst

 .. note::

-    When you run this example, please remeber the password at least until the next tutorial!
+    When you run this example, please remember the password at least until the next tutorial!

 The output of the ``encrypt`` method is a ``bytes`` object in Python3 and